 Harassment includes, but is not limited to:

-- Verbal comments that reinforce social structures of domination [related to gender, gender identity, and expression, sexual orientation, disability, physical appearance, body size, race, age, or religion.]
+- Verbal and written comments that reinforce social structures of domination (related to gender, gender identity, and expression, sexual orientation, disability, physical appearance, body size, race, age, or religion)

 - Sexual images in public spaces